FML-bench: Benchmarking Machine Learning Agents for Scientific Research: Related Works

-Recent advances in large language models (LLMs) have enabled research agents to support core components of the scientific workflow.
+With the emergence of large language models (LLMs), research agents have increasingly been explored as tools to support core components of the scientific workflow.
 These agents are capable of generating and prioritizing research ideas, retrieving and synthesizing literature, and simulating peer review processes.
-For instance, SciMON~\citep{wang2024scimon} and Nova~\citep{hu2024nova} implemented frameworks for generating diverse and novel research ideas.
-AutoSurvey~\citep{wang2024autosurvey} presented an automated literature review framework that performs retrieval over a large arXiv corpus, followed by outline planning and section drafting using specialized models.
-Meanwhile, AgentReview~\citep{jin2024agentreview} employed LLM agents to simulate peer reviews, rebuttals, and committee discussions, offering insights into the dynamics of academic decision-making.
+For instance, SciMON \cite{wang2024scimon} and Nova \cite{hu2024nova} implemented frameworks for generating diverse and novel research ideas.
+AutoSurvey \cite{wang2024autosurvey} presented an automated literature review framework that performs retrieval over a large arXiv corpus, followed by outline planning and section drafting using specialized models.
+Meanwhile, AgentReview \cite{jin2024agentreview} employed LLM agents to simulate peer reviews, rebuttals, and committee discussions, offering insights into the dynamics of academic decision-making.